matloff/TidyverseSkeptic/README.md

 adhering to the norms of open-source projects.

 # RECOMMENDATIONS

+*Teaching:*

+Courses in R, **especially those aimed an nonprogrammers**, should develop a solid grounding in base-R as first priority.

+The proper placement of Tidy in R courses should be:

+* **dplyr:** Taught, along with **data.table**, at the Intermediate R level.

+* **purrr:** Taught only at the Advanced level.

+* pipes: Taught at the Intermediate level, and presented as an *option* that some students may find useful in some situations (as opposed to being presented as *the* way one should work).

+I am certainly not saying one should only use base R; on the contrary, CRAN is a major advantage of R, which I use extensively, and to which R beginners should definitely be exposed.

+But the Tidyverse should be considered advanced R, not for beginners, just as is the case for most complex CRAN packages, and should be presented, as noted, as an *option*, not as *they* way.

+*The role of RStudio:*

 In my view, RStudio can easily remedy the problem.
 It can take the following actions to greatly ameliorate the "monopolistic" problems: